College of Liberal Arts and Sciences

 Changing the world with words

 The English major at Mercer engages students with this aspect of language as an instrument of change.
-With undergraduate courses of study in both literature and writing, students explore how the English language is written, read, and used as a means of responding to real world issues.
+Students explore how literature is written, read, and used as a means of responding to real world issues.

 Exposed to a wide range of forms and cultural contexts, English majors at Mercer develop transferrable skills that are in high demand in graduate study and the professions, including:

 - Cultural and historical perspectives

 The ability to read closely, identify and analyze patterns, interpret meaning, and construct substantive, persuasive arguments are all hallmarks of the study of English at Mercer.
 Many of our students also choose to write their own literature by minoring or double majoring in Creative Writing.

 One of the most enduring questions our students confront is whose stories will be told, and, as a corollary, who will tell them?
 As literary critic Carolyn Heilburn points out, “Power consists to a large extent in deciding what stories will be told.”
 The English major at Mercer prepares students to participate in the cultural and political power of storytelling.
 Now more than ever, the world stands in need of those with the skill to shape narratives and redefine discourse.